insitro/redun/docs/source/design.md

           return File(c_file.path.replace('.c', '.o'))
 ```

 We can also walk the CallGraph using SQLAlechemy.
 The command `redun repl` gives us an interactive read-eval-print-loop (REPL).
-There is a builtin function `query()` that can retrive any object by an id prefix:
+There is a builtin function `query()` that can retrieve any object by an id prefix:

 ```
 redun repl